laxus456/N-Queen-Astar/README.md

 Java implementation of a program which solves the N Queens problem using  A* search Algorithm with the number of conflicting queen pairs as the heuristic.

-The input for the prgram should consist of a single number, indicating the size of the board (for example, 8 means a standard 8 by 8 chessboard with 8 superqueens).
-The output will draw an optimal positioning of the superqueens on the board, and it should state the number of pairs of superqueens that attack each other
+The input for the program should consist of a single number, indicating the size of the board (for example, 8 means a standard 8 by 8 chessboard with 8 superqueens).
+The output will draw an optimal positioning of the superqueens on the board, and it should state the number of pairs of superqueens that attack each other.

 ## Running the N-Queens Program